iandennismiller/project-system/docs/install.rst

 Requirements
 ------------

-**project-system** requires some other software in order to function.
+**project-system** requires other software in order to function.

 virtualenvwrapper
 ^^^^^^^^^^^^^^^^^

+`virtualenvwrapper <https://pypi.org/project/virtualenvwrapper/>`_ is used to manage Python virtual environments.

 ::